This post may contain affiliate links. Please read our disclosure policy.

 Kue Nastar, also known as pineapple tart, is a traditional Indonesian pastry that is enjoyed during the holiday season, particularly during Chinese New Year and also the Muslim celebration of Lebaran (Eid al-Fitr).

-The pastry is made of a buttery crust that is filled with a sweet pineapple filling.
-The crust is made with a combination of flour, butter, and eggs, while the filling is made with crushed pineapple, sugar, and spices such as cinnamon and nutmeg.
+The pastry consists of a buttery crust filled with a sweet pineapple filling.
+The crust is made with flour, butter, and eggs, while the filling is made with crushed pineapple, sugar, and spices such as cinnamon and nutmeg.
 The tarts are then shaped into small balls and baked until golden brown.

 Kue Nastar is believed to have originated from the Chinese community in Indonesia, as the recipe and technique are similar to that of Chinese pineapple cakes.
 However, over time, the Indonesian version has been adapted to incorporate local flavors and ingredients, resulting in a unique and delicious treat.